ibexa/documentation-developer/docs/api/rest_api_usage.md

 !!! note

-    The structure for `ContentTypeIdentifierCriterion` with multiple values is slightly different in JSON format, because the parser expects keys to be unique.
+    The structure for `ContentTypeIdentifierCriterion` with multiple values is slightly different in JSON format as keys must be unique.

 ## Responses